 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Leica Elmarit-M 28mm f2.8 ASPH is the longer of the two lenses at 30mm.
 The Voigtlander 35mm F1.4 Nokton with a length of 29mm, is 1mm shorter.
 On the other hand, the Voigtlander 35mm F1.4 Nokton has a larger diameter of 55mm compared to the Leica Elmarit-M 28mm f2.8 ASPH's 52mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Leica Elmarit-M 28mm f2.8 ASPH weighs 180g, 9% (20g) lighter than the Voigtlander 35mm F1.4 Nokton's weight of 200g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Leica M Mount for size comparison purposes.